ccg-v/cpp_modules/cpp_09/README.md

 This connects to the Jacobsthal numbers because they help create these optimal-length subsequences while maintaining the correct relative ordering of elements.
 Each group size in the Ford-Johnson algorithm is carefully chosen so that when combined with previous groups, it creates these optimal-length subsequences for binary search.

 -------------------------------------------

+# New approach

+- Key Features of Your Approach:

+    Virtual Pairing and Grouping:
+        Instead of dividing the sequence physically, you're logically defining "pairs" and "groups" at each recursion level.
+        Sorting is done based on the larger values of these pairs or groups.

+    Dynamic Grouping:
+        At each recursion step, you group adjacent pairs into larger units while only tracking the largest values to decide order.
+        This preserves the logical structure of the sequence, making it easier to trace relationships back during unwinding.

+    Unwinding With Jacobsthal Sequence:
+        During unwinding, you're reinserting elements using binary insertion based on the Jacobsthal order, leveraging the relationships established during recursion.

+- Unwinding Process:

+During unwinding:

+    Pick groups based on the Jacobsthal sequence.
+    Insert elements into the sorted sequence using binary insertion:
+        Restrict the binary search range using relationships established during recursion.

+Is This Ford-Johnson?

+Yes, this approach adheres to the core principles of the Ford-Johnson algorithm:

+    It minimizes comparisons by working with logical groupings and only using the larger values for decisions.
+    It ensures efficient insertion during unwinding by preserving relationships.

+Further Improvements:

+    Tracking Relationships:
+        To implement this with a std::vector, you can maintain indices or pointers that track which elements belong to which group at each level of recursion.
+    Debugging Jacobsthal Insertion:
+        Validate that the Jacobsthal sequence is used correctly for reinsertion.

+- Key Fix: Recursing on Groups

+    Form "groups" rather than just pairs of integers:
+    At each step of the recursion, adjacent groups are treated as pairs, and their larger elements determine the order.
+Groups double in size at every level of recursion.

+    Preserve the structure of groups:
+    We'll work with indices instead of splitting the sequence physically, so each recursion level simply tracks the group boundaries.

+    Track relationships:
+    Use a vector of pairs to store which smaller group corresponds to which larger group.
+This allows us to efficiently retrieve relationships during unwinding.